NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 ## Design Document ##

-In general to try to maximize the number of new data elements implemented during this phase, items should be added based on complexity.
+In general, to try to maximize the number of new data elements implemented during this phase, items should be added based on complexity.

 For EnergyPlus changes, add new columns in the following order based on difficulty: